swillisart/Relic/README.md

    - It's recommended to implement a dedicated service like ShotGrid.
 Relic will never contain features for making iterations, versions, scheduling or task assignments.
 3. A scientific reference.
    - Relic's purpose is to be the best balance between as human-readablility, accuracy, usefulness and truth.
-   - The repositiory will contain uncertified data, assumtions and approximations.
+   - The repositiory will contain uncertified data, assumptions and approximations.